nirdeshtiwari432/SparkFlex/README.md

   The XAMPP Control Panel allows you to manually start and stop Apache and MySQL.
 To start Apache or MySQL manually, click the ‘Start’ button under ‘Actions’.

 ## GETTING INTO THE PROJECT:
 Hospital Management System in php and mysql.
-This system has a ‘Home’ page from where the patient, hospital administrator can login into their accounts by toggling the tabs accordingly.
-Fig 1.1 shows the ‘Home’ page of our project.
+This system has a ‘Home’ page from where the patient, hospital administrator can login into their accounts by toggling the tabs accordingly.shows the ‘Home’ page of our project.

 !